Creating the Best Homeschool Schedule

 To start the planning process, compare and contrast your notes from the previous few days.
 How was day 1 different from day 2?
 Did most everything line up the same?
 Or was there a day that just seemed more hectic for your family?
 Spend some quality (and quiet) time brainstorming.
 Then, simply organize your notes on a brand new sheet, creating a draft of your ideal schedule.

-Interested in reading a breakdown the schedule we use in our homeschool?
+Interested in reading a breakdown of the schedule we use in our homeschool?
 Check out How to Homeschool 3 Days a week for more info!

 The Secret to a Homeschool Schedule That Works